blackary/stlite-dynamic-sandbox/README.md

 # stlite-sandbox

 Streamlit component that allows you to create an stlite sandbox inside your streamlit app, and change the code without requiring the whole component to be reloaded.
+Comes with an (optional) built-in editor using `streamlit-monaco` so you can quickly play with your code and see what happens.

 ## Installation instructions